Hamming weight: Efficient implementation

+Of interest here is the close relationship between Popcount, FFS and CLZ.

 If greater memory usage is allowed, we can calculate the Hamming weight faster than the above methods.
 With unlimited memory, we could simply create a large lookup table of the Hamming weight of every 64 bit integer.
 If we can store a lookup table of the hamming function of every 16 bit integer, we can do the following to compute the Hamming weight of every 32 bit integer.

 static uint8_t wordbits[65536] = { /* bitcounts of integers 0 through 65535, inclusive */ };

 //This algorithm uses 3 arithmetic operations and 2 memory reads.